The basics of the convert to lines and tones function (EX)

 When you convert a 3D model with shading, unintended shadow shapes and texture patterns may be converted as tones.

-If you don't get the conversion results you want, try selecting the 3D layer with the [Object] sub tool, unchecking [Apply light source] in the [Tool Property] palette, and performing the conversion with shading not displayed.
+If you don't get the conversion results you want, try selecting the 3D layer with the Object sub tool, turning off Apply light source in the Tool Property palette, and converting with shading not displayed.

-If the LT conversion of a 3D model with texture is done, the texture pattern will also be posterized, so it may end up with a messy appearance.
+If you convert a 3D model with texture, the texture pattern will also be posterized, so it may end up with a messy appearance.

-If you want to create a clean impression, such as when you want to express only the shadows created by the light source, try performing the conversion with the texture hidden.
+If you want to create a clean effect, such as when you want to express only the shadows created by the light source, try converting it with the texture hidden.

-With the 3D data on the canvas selected, click the tool mark in the lower right of the [Tool Property] palette to display the [Sub Tool Detail] palette.
+With the 3D data on the canvas selected, click the tool mark in the lower right of the Tool Property palette to open the Sub Tool Detail palette.

-In the conversion dialog from Ver.3.1 onwards, presets are registered by default, but you can also save frequently used settings as new [Presets].
+In the conversion dialog from Ver.
+3.1 onwards, presets are registered by default.
+You can also save frequently used settings as new presets.

-Enter a preset name and click [OK] to register the preset.
+Enter a preset name and tap OK to register the preset.

 You can also change the order of the presets by dragging the grip to the right of the preset name.
 Once you have finished editing, tap OK to save the settings.